Ground squirrel hepatitis virus: Replication and Transcription

 The intracellular predomination of the long minus strand of DNA over the short plus strand suggests DNA replication proceeds from an RNA template, like other hepadnaviruses.
 It is predicted that synthesis of the minus strand utilizes an RNA intermediate that is degraded as it is copied, and the plus strand is synthesized using the complete minus strand DNA.
 Viral DNA polymerase synthesizes both the plus and minus DNA strands.
 The production of an RNA intermediate, called the pregenome, during replication involves a reverse transcription step resembling that of retroviruses.
 Hepadnaviruses differ from retroviruses in that the intermediate form of the genome is RNA instead of DNA.
 Also, integration into the host genome is not necessary for replication in hepadnaviruses.
-This process was first shown in Duck Hepatitis B virus, a related virus in the Hepadnaviridae family in which the minus DNA strands also outnumber the plus strands.
+This process was first shown in Duck Hepatitis B Virus (DHBV), a related virus in the Hepadnaviridae family in which the minus DNA strands also outnumber the plus strands.
 This similarity suggests the replication mechanism is similar in GSHV.

 Following entry, the partial DNA duplex genome is repaired by the viral DNA polymerase and circularized to serve as the template for transcription.
 The four transcripts are made in the nucleus and are generally transported to the cytoplasm.